sereneblue/chameleon/README.md

 - Kaylier, melegeti for the French translation
 - Anonymous and Wursttorte for the German translation
 - Shitennouji for the Japanese translation
-- 3ibsand and Alexey for the Russian translation
+- 3ibsand, Alexey, and fks7cgsk for the Russian translation
 - David P. (Megver83) for the Spanish translation